 Depending on your law firm’s business associates, you may have obligations to comply with certain cyber security regulations of a specific industry.
 The most notable of these would be those affecting healthcare information and the regulations concerning the financial sector.

 Other than specific industry regulations, law firms must be concerned with professional negligence and malpractice claims, breach of contract suits, and even class-action lawsuits.

 Beyond legal liability, there may be further consequences of a breach.
-For one, 47 states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands all have breach notification laws.
-These laws require breached entities to notify affected individuals if a breach incident meets certain conditions.
+For one, all 50 U.S. states, the District of Columbia, Guam, Puerto Rico, and the Virgin Islands have breach notification laws.
+These laws require breached entities to notify affected individuals if an incident meets certain conditions.

 - 1.1 Competence – to be competent, a lawyer must understand the benefits and risks of relevant technology;

 - 1.6 Confidentiality – many states issued advisory opinions addressing the reasonableness of cyber security measures;